 In sum, when assessing player value in keeper leagues it is important to keep in mind the relevance of age and experience as it relates to each position.
 With the exception of a few quarterbacks who so vastly out-produce their peers in fantasy production, the quarterback position can safely be addressed in the draft without reference to age.
 Generally a young top-five wide receiver with a stable quarterback should command premium value in a keeper league.
 It’s worth taking a risk on high-upside and young running backs (particularly this year), as their prime years are early in the career and conclude sooner than other positions.
 The tritely familiar tight end that is frequently targeted by his quarterback may be boring, but is probably the best value and can often be drafted rather than kept.

 The information on age is particularly helpful for executing trades with a fellow manager whose perception does not match reality when it comes to future production.
-That is, if a manager in your league believes that wide receivers are not as productive at age 28 or 29, exploit the misperception by buying Julio Jones (age 28) for pennies on the dollar.
+That is, if a manager in your league believes that wide receivers are not as productive at age 28 or 29, exploit the misperception by buying players like T.Y.
+Hilton, Alshon Jeffery and Marvin Jones (all age 28) for pennies on the dollar.
 In this case, you can probably expect two or three more years of elite production.

 Again, with a keeper league it’s important not to get carried away with youth.
 Since a manager can reshuffle rosters in a keeper league with greater ease than a dynasty league, don’t shy away from the highly productive veteran nearing the end of his prime in favor of a relatively known commodity that is less productive but young.
 In my opinion, two exceptionally productive years are more valuable than four above average ones.
 Admittedly, I tend to not follow my own advice on this point, thereby fielding a perennially above average team that never wins the championship.
 But today’s victory is better than tomorrow’s hope of it!
 Accordingly, in my own player rankings while I still attach value to expected production beyond three years, I try to assign the most value to the expectation of production over that more limited time span.
 High upside rookies (particularly running backs) who can provide immediate prime years of value also receive a boost in value.
 While these rookies tend to miss as often as they hit, in my opinion it’s worth taking a risk on them early in the draft.